Pet-friendly assisted living homes, and their benefits can improve the quality of life for senior health and wellness.

-The study by the University of Michigan that up to 50% of all adults from the ages 50 to 80 have a pet.
-Having a pet will reduce stress, anxiety, blood pressure, and they provide great companionship and a sense of purpose and responsibility.
+A study by the University of Michigan that up to 50% of all adults from the ages 50 to 80 have a pet.
+Having a pet will reduce stress, anxiety, and blood pressure, and they provide great companionship and a sense of purpose and responsibility.

 Pet-Friendly Assisted Living Homes

 Many retirement homes have adopted the policy of having pet-friendly policies, to accommodate seniors and their pets.

 Also the health benefits for the seniors and overall wellness, it has become common for assisted living communities to provide this.

 Providing the option for seniors to age alongside their four-legged friends does provide real joy for seniors.
 With Loving Assisted Living you will find multiple options for you.

 Senior Living With Pets